LTUC/amman-dotnet-401d2/Curriculum/Class27/Facilitator.md

 Now that the students have paired up and created their foundation of their project, now we can start adding in Identity.

+Be sure that you read the "readings" for the day as well as the sources for each of the lecture topics in the resources folder.
+These are great introductory articles to the 2 new concepts we are introducing today.

 Before Lecture:
    -  Scaffold out some "starter code" for your lecture.
 You will not have time during lecture to have a complete code base that they can use as a reference.
 You will need to add the following